GitBps/AutomotiveResearch/README.md

 The configuration of the devices are as below =>
 <img src = https://github.com/GitBps/AutomotiveResearch/blob/master/SensorGPSProject/Snapshots/OverallFunctionalDiagram.png >

-**Here the data collection source is not the Mobile Phone but the real Sensors connected to the User's vehicle.
-Data collection at source is REALTIME and once accurately available, it is used offline by all users without even   participating in the overall collection**
+Here the data collection source is not the Mobile Phone but the real Sensors connected to the User's vehicle.Data collection at source is REALTIME and once accurately available, it is used offline by all users without even participating in the overall collection.
+In that way it is a first hand information available directly from the hardware sources.

-## Tools and technologies
+## Tools and technologies used

 ### Hardware tools